-Since 2012, the Metals segment has been cooperating with the Krasnovarsk Pillars National Park in order to assess the anthropogenic impact on the cosystems of e protected area and on a number rban areas.
-Since 2009, the ckground monitoring has been arried out at the State Nature eserve "Kuznetsky Alatau".
-Since 000, the fish po pulation of the en monitored and ym River has be n event is bein mplemented for he artificial rep eduction of aquatic iological reso es on the territory of the Vymsky hthyological reserve since 2019, joi with the Khakass Regional Bran of the Russian Geographical ciety.
-En+ Group a on the studying he impact of the e protected areas
+Since 2012, the Metals segment has been cooperating with the Krasnovarsk Pillars National Park in order to assess the anthropogenic impact on the cosystems of e protected area and on a number ban areas.
+Since 2009, the ckaround moni oring has been rried out at the State Nature eserve "Kuznetsky Alatau" Since 000, the fish po ulation of the vm River has be en monitored and n event is beir mplemented for ne artificial rec duction of aquatic ological reso es on the territory of the Vymsky nthyological reserve ince 2019, jo with the Khakass egional Brai of the Russian Geographical ciety.
+En+ Group a on the studying e impact of the e protected areas in international initiatives

-En+ Group actively participates in international initiatives
+En+ Group actively participates

-- En+ is a member of the Working Group on Entrepreneurship and Biodiversity Conservation under the Ministry of Natural Resources and Ecology of the Russian Federation; - Group entities also participate in the ASI Working Group on Biodiversity and Ecosystem Services in cooperation with the International Union for the Conservation of Nature and Natural Resources (IUCN), Fauna & Flora International (FFI) and the Chimbo Foundation.
+- En+ is a member of the Working Group on Entrepreneurship and Biodiversity Conservation under the Ministry of Natural Resources and Ecology of the Russian Federation; Group entities also participate in the - ASI Working Group on Biodiversity and Ecosystem Services in cooperation with the International Union for the Conservation of Nature and Natural Resources (IUCN), Fauna & Flora International (FFI) and the Chimbo Foundation.
 In 2021, Alexey Spirin, Director of Environmental and Climate Risk Management at En+Group, was elected a member of the ASI Board of Directors.

-Our cooperation with other organisations allows us to participate in the development and improvement of international standards in the field of biodiversity conservation taking into account the long-term interests of all takeholders of the Group
+Our cooperation with other organisations allows us to participate in the development and improvement of international standards in the field of biodiversity conservation taking into account the long-term interests of all

-Biodiversity is a key aspect of En+ Group's Environmental Policy, which includes a focus on mitigating the negative impact on biological resources in regions of presence.
+Biodiversity is a key aspect of En+ Group's Environmental Policy, which includes a focus on mitigating the negative impact on biological resources in regions of presence

-In order to maintain a high level of environmental management in the field of biodiversity in 2021, En+ Group has developed and endorsed an general and highly specialised policy for the conservation of biological diversity.
-The Biodiversity Policy is binding both for the Metals and Power segments and emphasises the key principles and attitudes towards biodiversity, and describes Group's approach managing biodiversity conservation and ecosystem services climate and environmental conservation has brought a number of positive effects in the environmental, soci and economic areas.
-Forests have been found to have preventing soil erosion and conserving land resources
+In order to maintain a high level of environmental management in the field of biodiversity in 2021, En+ Group has developed and endorsed an highly specialised policy for the conservation of biological diversity.
+The Biodiversity Policy is binding both for the Metals and Power segments and emphasises the key principles and attitudes towards biodiversity, and describes Group's approach managing biodiversity conservation and ecosystem services climate and environmental conservation has brought a number of positive effects in the environmental, soci-and economic areas.
+Forests have been found to have